eBay/nice-modal-react/README.md

 ```

 These helpers will bind modal's common actions to correct properties of the component.
-However you can always override the property after the helpers property.
+However, you can always override the property after the helper's property.
 For example:

 ```jsx
 const handleSubmit = () => {